Maneth-k/Full-Stack-CRM-Application/README.md

 - **Error handling**: error responses from the API are functional but not standardised.
 A consistent error envelope format (e.g., `{ success, message, errors }`) would make frontend handling cleaner.
 - **Pagination & sorting**: for a real sales team with hundreds of leads, server-side pagination is essential.
 - **Deployment automation**: the frontend is configured for Vercel (`vercel.json`) but the backend deployment pipeline (e.g., Render, Railway) is not documented or automated.
+- **Canned notes extensibility**: the three canned note options are currently hard-coded in the component.
+A future improvement would be to make them configurable per user or organisation via a settings page.